Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_downloader_manual.en-US.md

 ChzzkClipDownloader clip_uid or url --temp-user username --temp-pass password
 ```

-## Set how to save when the target file already exists
+## Setting how to save when the target file already exists
 By default, when a file with the same name already exists, the file is saved with `(n)` appended to its name.
 However, you can use the following command to overwrite the file or skip download itself instead.

 ```powershell